aaugustin/mtefd/multiple-template-engines.rst

 inside installed applications.
 The latter allows pluggable applications to ship templates.

-These basic features should be provided by all template engines.
-Template engines may provide other options such as loading templates from Python eggs.
+These basic features must be provided by all template engines according to the values of ``DIRS`` and ``APP_DIRS``.
+Each engine must define a conventional name for the subdirectory containing its templates inside installed applications.
+At their discretion, engines may provide other options such as loading templates from Python eggs or from a database.

 Rendering
 ---------